About the Foundation

 The goals of the foundation include:

 Financial support for the Journeys Program at Albany Medical Center: This program provides pediatric palliative care support for children with disease that greatly risks their chance of survival.
 This support also extends to family members.
-Over the past ten years, the Brave Will Foundation has donated over $500,000 in support of over 200 children and their families.
+Since 2009, the Brave Will Foundation has donated over $500,000 in support of over 200 children and their families.

 SOAR Program: In 2011, the foundation started the SOAR program (Steer Onward and Remember).
 The program provides funding for families on the first anniversary of a child’s passing.
 SOAR allows families to spend that anniversary day doing something memorable with the entire family in honor of their child.